tpietruszka/rate_limited/README.md

 ## Features
 - parallel execution - be as quick as possible within the rate limit you have
 - retry failed requests
+- validate the response against your criteria and retry if not valid (for non-deterministic APIs)
 - if interrupted (`KeyboardInterrupt`) e.g. in a notebook:
    - returns partial results
   - if ran again, continues from where it left off - and returns full results